sding26/Data-Structure-in-R/README.md

 # Data-Structure-of-R
-Basic data structure of R language and API package
+Data structure in R language and API package